 - Young Republicans Club

-Student Representative: Defne Deliormanli, Gaby Canfield, Reagan Gabel, and Leah Kaldis
+Student Representatives: Defne Deliormanli, Gaby Canfield, Leah Kaldis

 Faculty Sponsor: Mr. Lauer